marcus-erickson/react-native-quick-audit/README.md

 Built by [Marcus Erickson](https://github.com/marcus-erickson),Experienced developer and AI coder.
 I have shipped multiple React Native apps and built these tools from real-world pain points.

+Check out our blog for articles on vibe coding with a focus on getting apps shipped with quality at (https://thundergodsoftware.substack.com/)

 Part of [Thunder God Software](https://marcus-erickson.github.io) - developer tools that bridge the gap from AI prototype to production-ready app.

 ## License